Interoperability: Railways

-Railways have greater or lesser interoperability depending on conforming to standards of gauge, couplings, brakes, signalling, communications, loading gauge, structure gauge, and operating rules, to mention a few parameters.
-For passenger rail service, different railway platform height and width clearance standards may also cause interoperability problems.
+Railways have greater or lesser interoperability depending on conforming to standards of gauge, couplings, brakes, signalling, loading gauge, and structure gauge to mention a few parameters.
+For passenger rail service, different railway platform height and width clearance standards may also affect interoperability.

 North American freight and intercity passenger railroads are highly interoperable, but systems in Europe, Asia, Africa, Central and South America, and Australia are much less so.
-The parameter most difficult to overcome (at reasonable cost) is incompatibility of gauge, though variable gauge axle systems are increasingly used.
+The parameter most difficult to overcome (at reasonable cost) is incompatibility of gauge, though variable gauge axle systems can be used on rolling stock.

 Telecommunications

-In telecommunication, the term can be defined as:
+In telecommunications, the term can be defined as: